 - Inability to care for self or meet basic responsibilities

-In situations where serious mental and/or emotional health issues arise, the vice president of student affairs and dean of students or their designee may convene all relevant parties (counseling, residential life, faculty, public safety, etc.) to document the seriousness of the situation.
+In situations where serious mental and/or emotional health issues arise, the vice president of student affairs and dean of students or their designee may convene all relevant parties (counseling, residential life, faculty, campus safety, etc.) to document the seriousness of the situation.
 Family contact may be initiated if believed it would be in the best interest of the student.

 Once the situation has been reviewed and documented, one or more of the following courses of action may be taken: